assaf/vanity.js/server/README.md

 * `content`   - Detailed JSON/HTML presentation of this activity.
 * `html`      - HTML presentation of the activity (read only).
 * `published` - Timestamp when activity was published (ISO3339).
+* `labels`    - Labels to associate with this activity.

 Each activity must have a universally unique identifier.
 If you attempt to create two activities with the same identifier, only the first will be stored.